Daniel Wenas: International career

-Wenas made his national team debut when he was selected to Indonesia National Team for FIBA Asia U-18 in 2008.
+Daniel Wenas made his national team debut when he was selected to Indonesia National Team for FIBA Asia U-18 in 2008.
 In 2010, he again represented Indonesia in ASEAN School Games.
-In September 2012, Wenas represented DKI Jakarta and won the bronze medal in the Pekan Olahraga Nasional XVIII (PON 18) national tournament.
+In September 2012, Daniel Wenas represented DKI Jakarta and won the bronze medal in the Pekan Olahraga Nasional XVIII (PON 18) national tournament.

 He helped Indonesia to win the gold medals for both 2014 ASEAN University Games at Palembang and 2016 ASEAN University Games at Singapore, both times defeating Thailand in the final.

-In February 2018, Wenas was selected to participate in 2018 Asian Games Test Event and made his official senior Indonesian National Team debut defeating Timor Leste 135–30.
-Indonesia managed to earn gold medal for the Test Event by beating India, 78–68 in the final.
+In February 2018, Daniel Wenas was selected to participate in 2018 Asian Games Test Event and made his official senior Indonesian National Team debut defeating Timor Leste 135 - 30.
+Indonesia managed to earn gold medal for the Test Event by beating India, 78 - 68 in the final.